Courses / Computer Science CurriculumCS Breadth: Interfaces

 Emerging interactive technologies are rapidly transforming the ways in which we work, play, communicate, and learn.
 Research on tangible interaction attempts to blur the line between digital technologies and the broader physical, social, and cultural worlds within which computer use is situated.
 This course will explore the use of tangible interaction to create innovative learning experiences and will review both theoretical and technological foundations of the field.
 Topics may include distributed cognition, embodied interaction, cultural forms, and tangible interaction frameworks.

 In this course, students will design and develop games using the Unity game engine, with focus on team-based projects and agile development practices.
 Lectures will cover game design fundamentals such as the MDA framework, game architecture and implementation, and the business of game development.
-Students will participate in class discussion and evaluation of projects in progress, to develop their skills in iterative design and implementation. (formerly known as "EECS-395/495 Real-Time 3D Game Engine Design")
+Students will participate in class discussion and evaluation of projects in progress, to develop their skills in iterative design and implementation.
+Please note that this course requires significant amount of programming outside of class.

 This course is second in a two-part series that explores the emerging new field of Computational Photography.
 Computational photography combines ideas in computer vision, computer graphics, and image processing to overcome limitations in image quality such as resolution, dynamic range, and defocus/motion blur.
 This course will first cover state-of-the-art topics in computational photography such as motion/defocus deblurring cameras, light field cameras, computational displays, and much more!

-Geospatial information has become ubiquitous in everyday life, as evidenced by on-line mapping services such as Microsoft Virtual Earth/Bing Map, the recent addition of "place" features on social network websites such as Facebook, and free navigation on Nokia smart phones.
+Geospatial information has become ubiquitous in everyday life, as evidenced by on-line mapping services, navigation software on mobile devices and vehicles, and HD map for automated driving.
 Behind the scenes is digital map content engineering that enables all types of location-based services.
-Course material will be drawn from the instructor's research experience at NOKIA Location and Commerce (formerly NAVTEQ), the Chicago-based leading global provider of digital map, traffic and location data.
-This course will provide comprehensive treatment of computer vision, image processing and visualization techniques in the context of digital mapping, global positioning and sensing, next generation map making, and three-dimensional map content creations.
+Course material will be drawn from the instructor's research experience at HERE (formerly NAVTEQ), a leader in mapping and location technology.
+This course will provide comprehensive treatment of computer vision, image processing and visualization techniques in the context of digital mapping, global positioning and sensing, next generation map making, and three-dimensional and high definition map content creations.
 Real world problems and data and on-site industry visits will comprise part of the course curriculum.

 (to become CS351-2) Second in a 3-course series on the methods and theory of computer graphics, this project-oriented course explores how to describe shapes, movement, and lighting effects beyond the abilities of the standard OpenGL rendering pipeline.
 It includes interactive particle systems, simple rigid-body dynamics, explicit and implicit dynamics solvers (suitable for smoke, simple fluids and cloth) and an introduction to ray tracing (chrome, glass, and diffraction) with a few basic ideas for global illumination.